jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

           type: Node
 ```

-An NetworkTopology controller updates the CRD under status regarding network weights calculated based on the specified algorithm.
+A NetworkTopology controller updates the CRD regarding network weights calculated based on the specified algorithm.

 ```go
 // NetworkTopologyController is a controller that process Network Topology using provided Handler interface